Livin-Roshan/Widgets-in-Flutter/README.md

 This project is a starting point for a Flutter application.

+Here's a app with all basic widgets...The widgets are :
+Container
+ListView
+Sized Box
+Card
+Stack
+Image
+Icon

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)